 To drop classes before the scheduled 100% refund date, log onto UAOnline , select the Student Services & Account Information tab, click on registration, and then click register/add/drop classes.
-If you need assistance with this process or need to withdraw after the 100% refund date, you should contact the Office of Admissions and the Registrar.
+If you need assistance with this process or need to withdraw after the 100% refund date, you should contact the Office of the Registrar.

 Talk to your instructors!

 If you are already taking a class when you get your orders, the instructor can help you decide whether it is better to withdraw from the course, continue the course via distance delivery, complete the course at an accelerated pace before you leave, or take an incomplete in the course and finish it upon your return.

 If you are trying to plan for new classes to take during a deployment or trying to get one term of classes done before you deploy, your advisor can help you determine which courses, and how many of them would be a good fit.
 If you are not sure who your advisor is, you may contact the Academic Advising Center or Scott Culberston, Academic Advisor at the Community and Technical College.

 Finally, consider the limitations of your deployment location and mission.
 Some students may find they are able to get more course work done when they are deployed while others may not.
 You may experience poor internet connections that affect your course work and long workdays that may limit the amount of time you have for school.